Ben-Hur director Timur Bekmambetov offers nothing new to the cinematic lexicon of the chariot race.

-It doles out a shock or hits a (usually hollow) emotional note every few minutes with mechanical precision.
+The film doles out a shock or hits a usually hollow emotional note every few minutes with mechanical precision.

 Ficarra and Requa’s film turns out to be a strained trumpeting of the return of the proverbial king of the box office, Will Smith.